KHO11/Mindful-education-test/README.md

 # Mindful Education test

 An application that shows details of each college in a form of a table being fetched externally through a link.
-When data is fetched from the link, the data has to be converted into JSON format.
+When data is fetched from the api, data is converted into JSON.

 # Lessons learned
 Learnt sucessfully how to filter and sort data within the table by using the map function.
+Fetching data from an api, and using the data fetched to filter through a user search.

 # Possible future
 In the ofsted rating section, colour specific table data such as good, outstanding as green, requires improvement as yellow and inadequate as red.